 Frequently Asked Questions

-When made with gluten-free flour and gluten-free panko bread crumbs, this recipe is suitable for celiacs.
+This recipe is suitable for celiacs when made with gluten-free flour and gluten-free panko bread crumbs.

 - Pound the chicken breasts into 1/2-inch thickness.
 Season both sides with salt and pepper and drizzle with soy sauce.